 Autosomal DNA Transfers: Downloading Your Raw DNA Data and Uploading it to other DNA Sites

-Each of the DNA testing companies provide their members with access to their own Raw DNA Data, contained in a zip folder (do not open it or extract files).
+Each of the DNA testing companies provide their members with access to their own Raw DNA Data, contained in downloadable Zip folder (Note: Do not open it or extract files).